wp-plugins/traffic-stats-widget/readme.txt

 == Screenshots ==

-1. On the blog the widget looks like this:
+1.On the blog the widget looks like this:
-2. Admin Page
+2.Admin Page

 == Changelog ==
 * 1.0